Egg Donation Candidate

 Egg donation is when another woman’s egg is used as part of IVF.
 On the other hand, egg surrogacy is a fertility option whereby another woman carries the child to term.
 There are a number of reasons why either situation should be considered, but in both, these treatments are best undergone when the patient has realized they need these options.

 Egg donation is a process by which eggs (oocytes) from another person (usually between the ages of 20 to 30) are fertilized with sperm from the intended parent or designated sperm donor and transferred into the uterus of the patient who is trying to conceive.
 This is usually done for women over the age of 40 or for patients with poor ovarian reserve.
 Egg donation has been successfully used throughout the world since the 1980s and has helped thousands of egg recipients and couples achieve pregnancy.
-Read on to learn more about egg donation, then contact our Los Angeles fertility clinics, serving egg recipients and donors from Beverly Hills, Sherman Oaks and beyond, to schedule an egg donation consultation with a board-certified fertility specialist at the Center for Reproductive Health & Gynecology.
+Read on to learn more about egg donation, then contact our Los Angeles or Mexico fertility clinics, serving egg recipients and donors from Beverly Hills, Sherman Oaks, Mexico, and beyond, to schedule an egg donation consultation with a board-certified fertility specialist at the Center for Reproductive Health & Gynecology.

 Egg Donation Candidates

-The screening for both egg donation recipients and egg donors at our Los Angeles fertility center is rigorous, as we want to make sure both parties are emotionally, psychologically, and physically prepared to engage in the egg donation process.
+The screening for both egg donation recipients and egg donors at our Los Angeles and Mexico fertility center is rigorous, as we want to make sure both parties are emotionally, psychologically, and physically prepared to engage in the egg donation process.

 Candidates For Egg Donation Recipients